MatinKHD/CustomShop/README.md

 "# Shop"

-!IMPORTANT: persian uesrs must use proxy or VPN before ng-serve this project.
+!IMPORTANT: persian uesrs that use IR IP must use proxy or VPN before ng-serve this project.

 this project is demo project of shop that works with firebase . database of this project is firebase database.